ChrisWeekly/gatsby-starter-egghead-blog/DEVNOTES.md

-Sure enough, the egghead starter uses yarn: https://github.com/eggheadio/gatsby-starter-egghead-blog ... tho they invoke npm 1x here https://github.com/eggheadio/gatsby-starter-egghead-blog/blob/master/package.json#L72 The Gatsby docs are a hot mess. ppl opening issues to complain (rightly) abt broken step-by-step instructions...
+Sure enough, the egghead starter uses yarn: https://github.com/eggheadio/gatsby-starter-egghead-blog ... tho they invoke npm 1x here https://github.com/eggheadio/gatsby-starter-egghead-blog/blob/master/package.json#L72 The Gatsby docs are a hot mess. ppl opening issues to complain (rightly) abt broken step-by-step instructions for the simplest 1st experience getting started.
-TLDR:
+And the response is "yes, you're expected to dive headlong into dependency hell".
+No. We can do much better.
+Gatsby has a fair amount of complexity, and it's at least arguably justified.
+But this onboarding UX is just abysmal, and it doesn't need to be.

+## NODE VERSIONS: `n` not `nvm`

-Gatsby tutorial recs `brew install node`, then install and use nvm....
+Gatsby TUT RECS: `brew install node`, then install and use `nvm`.

-I strongly prefer alt:  `brew install n`, then use n for ALL node version mgmt and use yarn (not npm) for pkg mgmt. full stop. ok. instead of `gatsby new` (deps on global install, or maybe npx gatsby new?)
-I think this implies cloning the starter I like? note once I've installed the starter, it makes no assumptions about global installation of gatsby, rather (properly) including a local dep on gatsby, w version specified. global installations suck. ok. cloning only as a temp bootstrap mech; not planning to keep connection to the upstream.
+CW PREFERENCE / ALT:  `brew install n`, then use `n` for ALL node version mgmt.
+// I used nvm for a couple years and was glad to have a way to manage node versions, though annoyed by its shell invasiveness.
+// Then I learned about n, started using it, and never looked back.
+Simpler, cleaner, better.

+## PACKAGE MGR: `yarn`, not `npm`
+// TODO write abt why this pref.
+Note pnpm alt too.

+## GLOBAL INSTALLS: `npx gatsby foo`, not `npm i -g gatsby-cli` && `gatsby foo`
+Gatsby docs suggest a global install of gatsby-cli.
+But global installations are a bad idea on general principle.
+Especially when invoking `gatsby` triggers errors and exits if you don't have the latest version!
+^ ??
+Doesn't this script behavior imply that npx almost has to be used?
+Every time it's invoked, it's required to update to the latest version.
+And given an `npm global` context, this means any peer deps must also be globally installed? wat.
+That is just a trainwreck.

+If you follow the instructions to update it -- `npm i -g gatsby-cli` -- that in turn will blow up on missing peer deps.
+This is arguably npm's fault, not gatsby's, but a user following Gatsby's official instructions will absolutely get derailed here.

+## GATSBY NEW vs CLONE STARTER, W GIT UPSTREAM CONN MAINTAINED
+... then using `gatsby new` to scaffold using arbitrary starters.

+Alt: to start working with the gatsby-starter-egghead-blog starter -- which thankfully uses yarn, not npm, need instead of `gatsby new` (via global install of gatsby-cli) I think this implies simply cloning the repo of the starter I chose.
+Note once I've installed the starter, will still need to invoke gatsby (ie, the gatsby-cli binary). can use npx.
+Options for cloning as a temp bootstrap mech vs keeping a connection to the upstream:
-(A) clone to another dir, rm the .git dir, mv the contents to new dotcom/blog dir (B) fork somewhere else on local fs... no, stop. don't need to worry abt pulling in upstream changes from the starter. right?
-RIGHT.
-(C) fork it (no harm, and keeps a possible conn to upstream in case I ever care), then simply pull it down from my repo <- THIS.
-NOW.
+(A) clone to another dir, rm the .git subdir, mv the contents to new dotcom/blog dir (B) fork it (no harm; maintain conn to upstream in case I ever care), then pull it down from my own repo, and 1-time `git upstream` config step.

+## tangent - test n -> node -> npm binaries' versions and fs loc
 ```
 dotcom
 n -> 13.14.0 (with npm 6.14.4)